Name and Location of Agency/Department Requesting Intern:

 Functions of Agency/Department:

-The OC Public Works/OC Planning Neighborhood Preservation Division ensures that land use and building code standards are upheld for the health, safety, and welfare of all unincorporated Orange County residents
+The OC Public Works/OC Development Services Neighborhood Preservation Division ensures that land use and building code standards are upheld for the health, safety, and welfare of all unincorporated Orange County residents

 Intern will work closely with Neighborhood Preservation officers and management in serving the community by assisting with the enforcement of land use and building codes.
-Duties may include assisting code enforcement staff with public information inquiries, research of building permit and assessor records, field reconnaissance and special projects such as community service events.
+Duties may include assisting code enforcement staff with public information inquiries, research of building permit and assessor records, report/notification preparation, zoning research, field reconnaissance, special projects such as community outreach events, and other assignments as needed.

 Skills, Training or Qualifications:

-The most essential qualifications are a positive attitude and a willingness to learn new procedures and information in order to provide better service to Orange County communities and OC Public Works/OC Planning customers.
+The most essential qualifications are a positive attitude and a willingness to learn new procedures and information in order to provide better service to Orange County communities and OC Public Works/OC Development Services' customers.
+Strong communication and computer skills are also desired.

 Minimum 10 - 20 hours per week for 2 - 6 months.
 Some assignments such as updating forms/documents and preparing proposals/presentations may be performed at the intern’s convenience (off-site).
 On-site shifts are flexible and may be scheduled Monday through Friday between the hours of 7:30 a.m. – 5:30 p.m.
 Some weekend and evening hours may be available on a limited basis.
 Interns able to schedule the maximum hours/duration listed for this internship generally gain a more in-depth experience.